DatiDarkie/words-app/README.md

 - Step Two: Enter "SECRET" and "PASSWORD" in the env file.

-- Step Three: Type `node index.js` in the terminal to start the application.
+- Step Three: run command `node index.js` in the terminal to start the application.

 <br>